ml-explore/mlx-swift/Source/MLX/Documentation.docc/install.md

 ]
 ```

-and add the libraries as dependencies:
+and add the libraries (as needed) as dependencies:

 ```
 dependencies: [.product(name: "MLX", package: "mlx-swift"),
                .product(name: "MLXRandom", package: "mlx-swift"),
+               .product(name: "MLXNN", package: "mlx-swift"),
-               .product(name: "MLXNN", package: "mlx-swift")]
+               .product(name: "MLXOptimizers", package: "mlx-swift")]
 ```

 > Note that SwiftPM cannot build the metal shaders so the ultimate build has to be done via